Keyboard with lock

 There are some circumstances where personal data may lawfully be stored for longer periods or permanently, such as for statistical purposes or if the data is anonymised.

-What personal data do we share with BEIS and your business school?
+What personal data do we share with DBT and your business school?

 If you belong to the Alumni Network, we will share the following information with DBT: